dxw/whippet/readme.md

 1. When a repo changes in the manifest, that should trigger a re-install
 1. Remove .git etc from plugins
-2. Whippet should obey .gitignore, and not look at non-managed plugins At the moment I think update_plugins_lock will fail on non-whippet plugins

 ## Next

-1. Ignore whippet-managed plugins, instead of un-ignoring non-whippet-managed plugins.
-That way, we can manage the ignores automatically.
 1. How are we going to handle these things?
   - wp-config.php
   - favicons